What does chasing losses even mean?

 The Problem Gambling Family Guide was developed to provide families and friends with information about problem gambling, its impact on families, how children are affected, and the financial consequences of a gambling problem.

-Read the Problem Gambling Family Guide
+Read the Guide Read the Guide

-Financial Literacy & Gambling
+Financial Literacy and Gambling

 This pamphlet is designed to give the reader more information about the financial side of gambling, while providing tips on how to reduce the potential financial harms of gambling.

-Problem Gambling & the Family
+Problem Gambling and the Family

 This pamphlet will offer some insights into how families are affected by gambling, the rules and roles of family members, and how to reach out for help.